babblevoice/spindle/README.md

 ## Recombination

 The configuration file is a set of key-value pairs in YAML format.

+### Route names

+Each key in the YAML configuration file is a route name.
+A route name is simply an arbitrary identifier for a GET endpoint to be served by spindle.

+### Sources

+Each value in the YAML configuration file is one of the following:

-Each key is a route name and each value a source string consisting of a URL or other defined route name, or a YAML sequence or mapping of the same.
+- a source string consisting of a URL, a GET endpoint called by spindle to provide the data for the given route

-A route name is a GET endpoint to be served by spindle, while each source string URL is an endpoint called by spindle to provide the data for that route.
-A route name used in a source string represents the reuse of data from the given route.
+- a source string consisting of another route name defined elsewhere in the file, representing the reuse of the data from that route
+- a YAML sequence or mapping of either of the above types of source string

+#### Data subset indicators

-Each source, whether URL or route name, may have a data subset indicator appended, allowing a value on its corresponding data tree to be returned directly.
+Each source string, whether URL or route name, may have a data subset indicator appended, allowing a value on its corresponding data tree to be returned directly.
 A source string with a data subset indicator takes the form `some_url/some_route_name[.item_1.item_2.item_n]`, where the nested items may be referenced by either a sequence index or mapping key.

+### Example

-For example, for the test endpoints in [Development](#development) below:
+For the test endpoints in [Development](#development) below, the following YAML configuration could be created:

 ```yaml
 route1: http://localhost:8000/one